CITB: Criticism

 With construction employers paying a statutory levy to the CITB, it has been subject to industry criticism over its funding of training.
 In June 2016, for example, the CITB was criticised for not supporting an industry charity, Building Lives, while providing grants to organisations to train sales and marketing staff.

 Despite the CITB's review and restructuring, criticisms of the body continued.
 In October 2021, the National Federation of Builders called for a fundamental CITB restructure to ensure greater efficiency, accountability, and a more focused and successful delivery of skills and training outcomes.
-In January 2022, the House of Lords Built Environment Committee published a report, Meeting housing demand, which was critical of the CITB's training provision to small house-builders amid an ongoing skills shortage.
+In January 2022, the House of Lords Built Environment Committee published a report, Meeting housing demand, which was critical of the CITB's training provision to small housebuilders amid an ongoing skills shortage.
 It said:

 "The Construction Industry Training Board has not addressed construction skills shortages in an effective manner over many years.
 Reform is needed to address this issue.
 The government should consider how the Construction Industry Training Board can upgrade its training offer for construction professionals.
 Failure to recruit and train the skills required to build new homes should cause the government to consider potential alternative models for a national construction careers body."

 In May 2023, CITB was given a "requires improvement" rating following an Ofsted inspection, which criticised CITB's quality of education, leadership and management, and apprenticeships.